top of page

 Let your photographer know its your first session

-Select a location you feel comfortable at
+Select a location you feel most comfortable at

 Select outfits you feel your best in ahead of time